 - One Engvall word with a clue of "Sometimes it goes up" turned out to be CHUCK.
 Engvall's response after the contestant solved the word: "Yeah, even in 2011 Woolery still gets his name on this show."

-- Obvious Rule Patch: Bonus letters in Bonus Lingo.
-Season 1 didn't have them, leading to one team getting only one ball (at the time, you needed two to make a Lingo in the bonus round) and another getting none.
-From season 2 onward, every team got one bonus letter for winning the game, plus one more for each Lingo scored in the main game (also, it was changed so that only one is needed to make a Lingo).
+- Obvious Rule Patch: Bonus letters, Lingo requirements and speed in Bonus Lingo.
+Season 1 didn't have the bonus letters, played at the same speed as the main game, and a team needed at least two picks to make a Lingo, leading to the Non-Standard Game Over twice (one with only one pick awarded, which apart from $100 was worthless, and the other team completely flunking out in the only Bonus Lingo wipeout on Woolery's version, which earned them no money and made their main game win meaningless since they were awarded the losing team's parting gifts).
+From season 2 onward, every team got one bonus letter for winning the game, plus one more for each Lingo scored in the main game (also, it was changed so that only one is needed to make a Lingo); it also sped up Bonus Lingo's spelling segment to make it much easier to get a lot of picks, up to 10, which is essentially an Instant-Win Conditionnote .
 Reverted with the Engvall version, where playing Bonus Lingo just earned money, but the bonus letter remained intact, albeit under different circumstances (see above).

 - Ominous Pipe Organ: To intro the series, GSN created a number of ads with Chuck as a doctor treating patients afflicted with "Lingo" — the uncontrollable need to spell out five-letter words.
 As a parody of radio soap operas, an organ punctuated the events of the ads.
 This was lampshaded at the end of one ad: